scottmckendry/Windots/readme.md

 - [Git](https://winget.run/pkg/Git/Git)

 ## 🚀 Installation
+> 💥 **Warning:** Existing configuration files will be overwritten.
+Please make a backup of any files you wish to keep before proceeding.

 1. Clone the repository to your preferred location.
 2. Run `Setup.ps1` from an elevated PowerShell prompt.